 It's been a busy 4 months here in Dallas, Texas, shooting jobs AND moving from old to new studio!
 Here is a job I shot for one of our local favorites back in May, Tillman's Roadhouse.
 Some new tasty dishes for their 2014 menu.
-Shot in one 7 hour day, with available window light at the restaurant.
+Shot in one 7 hour day, with available window light, at the restaurant.
 Using black cards to substract light and increase contrast.
 I kept moving the table to adjust for best light on each dish.

 Production and prop styling by Kristen Dale Butler.
 Food styling by Stephanie Greenwood.

 Modern Luxury Magazine invited me to shoot and enjoy this fine evening of food, friends, and the best Rosé I've ever drank!
 At the Burn's residence in Dallas, Texas.
 Read more about the Rosé here.
 Shot with available light.